 Picture Yourself Learning French in Quebec City!

-These are the days on which you will arrive to Quebec and classes will begin the next day.
+These are the days on which you will arrive at Quebec and classes will begin the next day.

 Worried about the program fee?

 Our goal is to help make travel accessible to everyone and we are here to help when you are deciding if this experience is financially do-able.
 Each year we offer scholarships for high school study abroad students!
 We also have a guide to fundraising your program fee, and many high school students fundraise in their hometowns ahead of their program.

 We also offer discounts for applying early (plus there are many other benefits to applying early!) for each start date and for US families that have hosted an exchange student with Greenheart Exchange.

 Please inquire here if you have questions about the program fee, scholarships, or fundraising for your program.